Subscribe to join thousands of other ecommerce experts

 The main impact will be:

 - Smart Shopping Campaigns and Local Campaigns will be replaced

 - You will be able to reach more audiences with one campaign type

 - Advertisers will need to find new ways to improve ecommerce performance

 Regular campaign types (i.e. standard Shopping campaigns) will most likely no longer serve once Performance Max Campaigns become active.
 What does “most likely” mean here?
 Google confirmed that Standard Shopping will remain “for the foreseeable future”.
 However, according to Google, Performance Max will show if it drives better performance than existing campaigns.
 Since it is Google’s new campaign type you can expect that it will be triggered for most queries.
 For Search campaigns, there will be an exemption: keyword-driven campaigns will take priority.
-Exact keywords will for now have higher priority and ads will be served from this campaign rather than from PMC.
+Exact keywords will for now have higher priority and Google will serve ads from this campaign rather than from PMax.

 The decision for or against Performance Max Campaigns depends on your requirements:

 - control and customisation